a-renzini/pygwb/JOSS_submission/manuscript.md

 In addition, a parameter estimation script, {\tt pygwb_pe}, is also included and allows to test a subset of default models with user-defined parameters. {\tt pygwb_pe} is based on the {\tt pygwb} parameter estimation module, {\tt pe}, which allows the user to test both predefined and user-defined models and obtain posterior distributions on the parameters of interest.
 Users are encouraged to develop and test their own models within the {\tt pe} module.
 The {\tt pygwb} package also contains built-in support for running on {\tt HTCondor}-supported servers using {\tt dag} files to parallelize the analysis of long stretches of data.
 Using the dedicated {\tt pygwb_combine} script, the output can be combined into an overall estimation of the GWB for the whole data set.

-The {\tt pygwb} package comes with a series of unit tests for each of the modules, currently covering 80% of the package.

 The source code can be found at https://github.com/a-renzini/pygwb, and can be installed from {\tt PyPi} via {\tt pip install pygwb}.
-The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html. {\tt pygwb} is released under a OSI Approved :: MIT License.
+The online documentation, tutorials and examples are hosted at https://pygwb.docs.ligo.org/pygwb/index.html.
+The package includes a unit test suite which currently covers 80% of the modules. {\tt pygwb} is released under a OSI Approved :: MIT License.

 ![pygwb schema.\label{fig:schema}](../docs/pygwb_modules.png){width=80%}

 # Acknowledgements

+We thank S. Banagiri, S. Bose, T. Callister, F. De Lillo, L. D'Onofrio, F. Garufi, G. Harry, J. Lawrence, V. Mandic, A. Macquet, I. Michaloliakos, S. Mitra, K. Pham, R. Poggiani, T. Regimbau, J. Romano, N. van Remortel, and H. Zhong for contributing to the review and tests of the code.

-We would like to thank the LVK stochastic group for its continued support.
+We thank the LVK stochastic group for its support.
 AIR is supported by the NSF award 1912594.
 ARR is supported in part by the Strategic Research Program “High-Energy Physics” of the Research Council of the Vrije Universiteit Brussel and by the iBOF “Unlocking the Dark Universe with Gravitational Wave Observations: from Quantum Optics to Quantum Gravity” of the Vlaamse Interuniversitaire Raad and by the FWO IRI grant I002123N “Essential Technologies for the Einstein Telescope”.
 KT is supported by FWO-Vlaanderen through grant number 1179522N.
 PMM is supported by the NANOGrav Physics Frontiers Center, National Science Foundation (NSF), award number 2020265.
 LT is supported by the National Science Foundation through OAC-2103662 and PHY-2011865.
 KJ is supported by FWO-Vlaanderen via grant number 11C5720N.
 DD is supported by the NSF as a part of the LIGO Laboratory.
-AM is supported by the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 754510.

 This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation, and operates under cooperative agreement PHY-1764464.
 Advanced LIGO was built under award PHY-0823459.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by NSF Grants PHY-0757058 and PHY-0823459.

 # References

-#numpy
-#scipy==1.8.0
-#matplotlib
-#corner
-#gwpy==3.0.1
-#bilby
-#astropy>=4.3.0
-#lalsuite==7.3
-#loguru
-#json5
-#jinja2==3.0.3
-#seaborn